ccarruitero/makemehapi/exercises/routes/problem.md

-Create a hapi server that listens on port 8080 and outputs "Hello [name]" where [name] is replaced with the path parameter supplied to GET /{name}
+Create a hapi server that listens on port on a port passed from the command line and outputs
+"Hello [name]" where [name] is replaced with the path parameter supplied to GET /{name}